kmlbgn/docu-notion/README.md

 ### **Links**

-Docu-notion automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
+Nocusorus automatically identifies and removes blocks that are either child pages or links to pages located at the root level of the page.
 If you need to include such blocks within your content, they must be embedded within another block type, like a table or a column, or they should be accompanied by some text within the same block to trick this logic.

 # **Custom Pages**

 Docusaurus automatically generates custom pages from the `src/pages` directory, creating corresponding slugs and links.
 You can create any page within the root page in Notion, for instance naming it "src/page", and manually move these pages into the Docusaurus `src/pages` folder as needed.
-This approach is simpler and easily managed using github workflow.
+This approach is simpler and easily managed using github workflow or your own terminal.

 **Note on Conflicts**: Pages within `src/pages` are prioritized by Docusaurus and can lead to conflicts with pages that have matching slugs elsewhere in the project.
 E.g. If both an index.md or a page with "/" slug in the main documentation and an "index.js" in `src/pages` exist, Docusaurus will prioritize the content in `src/pages`, potentially overlooking the index.md.